 Is your USB drive not showing on your Linux system?
-Also, are you unable to access your external disk drive?
-You can resolve this issue by mounting your USB drive to the Linux filesystem.
-But do you know how to mount and unmount the USB flash drives or external hard disks in Linux?
+Are you unable to access your external disk drive?
+By mounting your USB drive to the Linux filesystem, you can resolve this issue.
+In this article, let’s look at how to mount and unmount the USB flash drives or external hard disks in Linux.

-Here, I’m going to tell you how to mount and unmount USB drives using both command line and graphical user interface (GUI) methods.
-In this article, I’ll guide you to mount a USB drive using a terminal that applies for all Linux distributions.
-But if you’re a beginner and use Ubuntu 20.04, you can simply mount using the GUI application.
+This article will go through both command line and graphical user interface (GUI) methods.
+The former method for mounting a USB drive works on all Linux distributions.
+However, if you’re a beginner and use Ubuntu or Ubuntu-based distributions, you can mount using the GUI application.

 Why Is USB Not Detected In Linux?

 If you plug in your USB device (aka USB sticks, thumb drives, and Pendrive) for the first time, Linux usually mounts it automatically.
-But sometimes Linux fails to recognize and mount a USB drive to its filesystem.
-This is the reason you find the USB not showing on the Linux operating system.
+But sometimes, Linux fails to recognize and mount a USB drive to its filesystem.
+This is why you find the USB not showing on the Linux operating system.

-Now, to mount a USB drive in Linux using a terminal, follow the step-by-step instructions given below.
-If you’re using Ubuntu Linux and aren’t familiar with the command line, skip the first method to the next one and mount and unmount USB drive using the Ubuntu GUI application.
+To mount a USB drive in Linux using a terminal, follow the step-by-step instructions given below.
+If you’re using Ubuntu Linux and aren’t familiar with the command line, skip the first method to the next one and mount and unmount the USB drive using the Ubuntu GUI application.

 How To Mount USB Drive In Linux Using Command Line